 With the increase in youth bullying, suicide and drug use, Girl Scouts are actively fighting to create change.
 Through a program to educate and reduce the stigma of mental illness, Girl Scouts can earn the Mental Health Awareness Patch developed by us for playing a positive role in their communities.

 With approximately 1 in 4 people in the U.S. diagnosed with a mental illness, awareness of those impacted is also growing.
-Those affected are commonplace in our daily lives and may include a classmate with ADHD, an aunt with

 The opportunity to learn about mental health is consistent with the Girl Scout organization's dedication to the health and well-being of all girls.
 In earning the patch, Girl Scouts:

 - Learn how the brain impacts mental health